 As Tipmont members and others demonstrate interest in renewable green power, that interest will drive the market to develop more renewable power sources and alternative energy technologies.
 The more renewable power that is available, the less we will need to rely on traditional energy sources like coal.

 EnviroWatts provides a way for you to show your support for environmental improvement projects in your community, support the environment, and demonstrate your interest in renewable energy.

-Over 800 Tipmont members are currently supporting the EnviroWatts program and $439,699 in grants have been awarded to local non-profit organizations to date.
+The EnviroWatts program has awarded $496,173.87 in grants to local non-profit organizations to date.